-In 2015, the UK’s public procurement market was valued at over £260 billion – 13.6% of gross domestic product – excluding expenditure on utilities.
-The total public procurement market in the EU, to which UK firms have access as part of our membership of the EU, was worth £1.5 trillion in 2015.
+In 2018/19, UK government spent £292 billion, more than a third of all public spending, on procuring goods, works and services from external suppliers.
+The total public procurement market in the EU, to which UK firms have access as part of the transition period, was worth £1.5 trillion in 2015.

-The rules that govern public procurement will change after the UK leaves the EU.
+The rules that govern public procurement will change after the UK leaves the transition period.
 That will in turn change how much market access UK businesses will have to procurement markets in the EU, and EU businesses to the procurement market in the UK.

-Public procurement in the UK is regulated by EU rules, covering different types of procurement, such as public contracts, utilities, and defence and security.
+EU rules cover different types of procurement, such as public contracts, utilities, and defence and security.
 These common rules are designed to prevent member states discriminating in favour of their own companies and help ensure a level playing field across the EU.

-These rules are often seen as controversial because they appear to prevent the UK Government from “buying British”.
+These rules are seen by someseen as overly bureaucratic and unpopular.
+They can also be controversial.
 For example, a row erupted in 2011 when Siemens, a German company, won a £1.6 billion public contract for Thameslink trains over Bombardier, a Derby-based train maker.
 On the other hand, they help ensure that UK companies can bid for lucrative government contracts in other member states on a level playing field.

-EU membership not only gives UK access to public procurement markets in 27-member states of the EU, but also other non-EU countries.
+For the duration of the transition period, the UK will have access to public procurement markets in 27 member states of the EU, but also other non-EU countries.
 The EU has free trade agreements with third countries which allow UK business to participate in procurement markets in countries, such as Canada and South Korea, and it is also a signatory to the World Trade Organization (WTO) Government Procurement Agreement (GPA) – a voluntary trade agreement within the WTO.

-If the UK negotiates an ambitious free trade agreement with the EU, this would probably contain provisions on public procurement that would improve post-transition access to EU markets beyond that guaranteed by the WTO GPA agreement.
+If the UK negotiates an ambitious free trade agreement with the EU, this could contain provisions on public procurement that would limit the ability of the UK to diverge from EU procurement rules but would improve post-transition access to EU markets for UK companies.

 Yes.
 Public procurement provisions can have wider policy implications that governments need to take into account.

 The 1998 devolution settlement means that public procurement is an area of responsibility for the devolved governments in Scotland, Wales, and Northern Ireland.
-Devolved governments are likely to have greater freedom to set their own policy objectives in the award of procurement contracts.
+Devolved governments are likely to have greater freedom to set their own policy objectives for procurement.